Fantastic Beasts 3 : Release Date, Cast, Plot And Trailer - World Top Trend

 Cast

-Because it will be the continuation of their prior movie, the majority of the actors from the original cast will return to reprise their role.
-It would be smart to presume that Eddie Redmayne, as Newt Scamander with Johnny Depp as Grindelwald will be back to reprise their role.
+Since it will be the continuation of the prior movie, the vast majority of the celebrities in the original cast will return to reprise their role.
+It’d be smart to assume that Eddie Redmayne, as Newt Scamander with Johnny Depp since Grindelwald will be back to reprise their function.

 Other actors, including Dan Fogler (Jacob Kowalski), Alison Sudol (Queenie), Katherine Waterstone (Tina), Ezra Miller (Credence Barebone), and Jude Law (Dumbledore) will be joining them in the cast.